jeremygustafson/WarpCore/README.md

 ## Preparing to program the ESP32 chips

-Setting up the ESP IDF (Espressif IoT Development Framework) is non-trivial.
+Setting up the ESP-IDF (Espressif IoT Development Framework) is non-trivial.
 Once I finally had mine working, Dan's advice to me was, "That's awesome!
 Now don't change the build environment!
 It's mega fickle and wants you to fail because it's a monster."

 I’ll be the first to admit, my setup (outlined in detail below) feels very kludge-y.
 There is probably a much better/smoother/easier way of setting this up.
 But, after many hours spent troubleshooting and Googling, I’ve documented in meticulous detail what worked for me.
 I've also included a [Troubleshooting](Troubleshooting.md) document alongside this README that has detailed notes about over a dozen specific errors I encountered and how to resolve them.

 Note: my setup is on a Mac running macOS 10.12.6.
-You'll probably have to do some of your own platform-specific troubleshooting while installing the ESP IDF.
+You'll probably have to do some of your own platform-specific troubleshooting while installing the ESP-IDF.

-Dan's code is based on older versions of both ESP IDF and esp32_digital_led_lib.
+Dan's code is based on older versions of both ESP-IDF and esp32_digital_led_lib.
 I haven't taken time to update his code for the newer releases; if someone else wants to give that a try, please fork this project and share your results!

 Lastly, you might notice all my file editing commands below use `vi`.
 If you're not familiar with `vi`, then I'd suggest using `nano` or `pico` instead.

-#### Follow these LEGACY instructions for installing ESP-IDF version 3.3.2
+#### 1. Follow these LEGACY instructions for installing ESP-IDF version 3.3.2

 https://docs.espressif.com/projects/esp-idf/en/v3.3.2/get-started/index.html